Madhumala Chattopadhyay: Early life and education

 Chattopadhyay was brought up in Shibpur, a small suburb in Kolkata, West Bengal.
 Her father was an accounts officer with the South Eastern Railway.
 Her mother was Pronoti Chattopadhyay.
 She first became interested in the Indigenous peoples of the Andaman Islands when she was twelve years old.

-She graduated Bhabani Balika Vidyalaya from in Shibpur.
+She graduated from Bhabani Balika Vidyalaya in Shibpur.
 Afterward, she obtained her Bachelor of Sciences (with honors) in Anthropology from the University of Calcutta.
 She wrote a dissertation, Genetic Study among the Aborigines of the Andaman.
 She applied for a PhD fellowship with the Anthropological Survey of India (AnSI) in order to do field research with the tribes of the Andaman Islands.
 Chattopadhyay obtained her PhD on the tribes of the Andamans.
-AnSI was reticent to grant her a fellowship because she was female, and they worried she wouldn't be safe while doing field work with potentially hostile tribes.
+AnSI was reluctant to grant her a fellowship because she was female, and they worried she would not be safe while doing field work with potentially hostile tribes.
 However, they granted the fellowship in light of her academic record.

 Field work

-Before Madhumala Chattopadhyay was allowed to do field work in the Andaman Islands, the Anthropological Survey of India required her and her parents to sign contracts confirming they knew the dangers of work with uncontacted peoples and would not hold the government responsible if Chattopadhyay was injured or killed while doing research.
+Before Chattopadhyay was allowed to do field work in the Andaman Islands, the Anthropological Survey of India required her and her parents to sign disclaimers confirming they knew the dangers of work with uncontacted peoples and would not hold the government responsible if Chattopadhyay was injured or killed while doing research.
 She spent six years researching the various tribes of Andaman and Nicobar islands.
 She last visited Andamans in 1999.